From http://www.merriam-webster.com/dictionary/standard .....

 4: something set up and established by authority as a rule for the measure of quantity, weight, extent, value, or quality

-Something, such as a practice or a product, that is widely recognized or employed, especially because of its excellence.
+Something, such as a practice or a product, that is widely recognized or

 1. something considered by an authority or by general consent as a basis of comparison; an approved model.